Showjumper Charly Edwards, who specialises in breeding, breaking and producing young horses for top sport, explains how to collect your horse’s canter

 Sometimes riders pull their horses back to try and “collect”, riding front-to-back, rather than back-to-front.
 This will produce a shortened stride, but the horse will still have its weight on the forehand.
 You want your horse to push up from behind and into the contact.

-It is physically demanding for a horse to learn collection, so don’t ask for too much too soon and ensure your horse is strong enough to put his weight in his hindend.
+It is physically demanding for a horse to learn collected canter, so don’t ask for too much too soon and ensure your horse is strong enough to carry his weight over his hind end.